jo3-l/blog/content/posts/programming-links.md

   reference.
 Crucially, `&T` is _not necessarily_ an immutable `T`, as demonstrated by interior mutability and atomic values.

+["The Best Programming Advice I Ever Got" with Rob Pike][pike-prog-advice]

+- On how to debug.

+  > Ken [Thompson] taught me that thinking before debugging is extremely important.
+If you dive into
+  > the bug, you tend to fix the local issue in the code, but if you think about the bug first, how
+  > the bug came to be, you often find and correct a higher-level problem in the code that will
+  > improve the design and prevent further bugs.
+  >
+  > I recognize this is largely a matter of style.
+Some people insist on line-by-line tool-driven
+  > debugging for everything.
+But I now believe that thinking—without looking at the code—is the
+  > best debugging tool of all, because it leads to better software.

 [inline-snapshot-tests]: https://ianthehenry.com/posts/my-kind-of-repl/
 [go-tests]: https://research.swtch.com/testing
 [how-to-test]: https://matklad.github.io/2021/05/31/how-to-test.html